 The Communication Disorder Program is responsible for providing courses and training for students to meet the qualifications established by the American Speech-Language-Hearing Association and the Texas State Licensure in Speech-Language Pathology.
 Externship practicum placement is the culminating experience of your graduate education.
 You will have a chance to spend two semesters working as a professional in a public school, hospital, clinic, community college, private practice, or rehabilitation center.
 You will be supervised by an ASHA certified speech-language pathologist who has demonstrated excellence in clinical service delivery and skill in supervision.
 External supervisors are unpaid clinical instructors of West Texas A&M University and have agreed to supervise the graduate student.

-For details regarding practices and procedures regarding clinical practicum please refer to the Graduate Student Handbook.
+For details regarding practices and procedures regarding clinical practicum please refer to the Graduate Clinical Handbook.

 CD 6399 Clinical Practicum: This course is designed to provide the student the opportunity to experience the delivery of clinical services in a public school setting, rehabilitation center, or hospital setting.
 Prerequisites include graduate status in speech-language pathology and Intern 1, 2, and 3 clinical practicum to be complete.